SSDP-Dev/flask-cat/README.md

 The biggest thing to note is that I was having trouble getting click to work and couldn't make new CLI commands.
 That was a hassle during development, so I just overrode the one CLI command that did work.

 There are some comments in `init_db()` that go over those overrides and how I used them.

+## init.py
+Another class that came from the [Flaskr tutorial](http://flask.pocoo.org/docs/1.0/tutorial/).
+My understanding is this class initializes the Flask app and registers blueprints and URL rules.
+I've only added here what I needed for Blueprints and URLs.

+## schema.sql
+This is the SQL schema for the SQLite database.
+It's the first database I've ever designed from the ground up, so could be refined.
+I'm somewhat hopeful I built it in such a way that it's at least easy to extend.

 ## TODO:
 - PEP8 standards